top of page

 While the list might seem overwhelming at first, on closer inspection, it is obvious that the themes are interconnected, and as we have seen with the pandemic, bleaching of the coral reefs, impact on global supply chains and melting of the ice caps, an action in one part of the world has a knock on effect in another.

-The SDGs have been criticized for setting contradictory goals and for trying to do everything, but as noted above, the realization that we are all closely interconnected is more apparent than ever.
+The SDGs have been criticised for setting contradictory goals and for trying to do everything, but as noted above, the realisation that we, and the issues we face are all closely interconnected is more apparent than ever.

 As sustainability consultants, when we look at sustainable business models, we consider all the 17 goals, which can be grouped into social, environmental and governance themes.
 We explore how sustainable activities associated with the goals can be embedded in value and supply chains, bringing positive social and environmental impacts and economic benefits.